My Simple, Productive Morning Routine

 my morning routine

 Listen to a guided meditation.
 This is a newer step, but I’ve already noticed a difference since incorporating it.
-Meditation can seem daunting and is something I always struggled with, but once I let go of the perfectionist ideals, I found a way to make it work for me.
+Meditation can seem daunting and is something I always struggled with, but once I let go of unrealistic expectations, I found a way to make it work for me.
 I like to listen to a guided meditation, which directs my mind towards one topic, rather than trying to quiet my mind altogether.
 This one is one of my favorites, and it’s about 5 minutes long.

 Make my bed.
 Clutter-free room, clutter-free mind.